rdeliaus/Jenkins-Dockerfile/README.md

 Reference article: https://engineering.riotgames.com/news/putting-jenkins-docker-container

 # Makefile Commands
-  Make Build - To Build the entire environment
-  Make Run - To Run the entire environment
+  make build - To Build the entire environment make run - To Run the entire environment

-  Make stop - To Stop the environment make clean-data - To Stop the environment and delete containers make clean-images - To remove dangling images make jenkins-log - To show the Jenkins Log
+  make stop - To Stop the environment make clean-data - To Stop the environment and delete containers make clean-images - To remove dangling images make jenkins-log - To show the Jenkins Log